-It is university policy for students to meet with an academic advisor every semester prior to registration for the upcoming semester.
+It is university policy for students to meet with an academic advisor ever semester prior to registration for the upcoming semester.
 Therefore, you will need to make an appointment to see your advisor.
-You are able to schedule an appointment with your advisor by…
+You are able to schedule an appointment with you advisor in one of three ways:

-When students meet with an advisor, a review of the academic program requirements and a discussion about academic progress toward the student’s degree will occur, along with course selection for the next semester.
-Students are strongly recommended to maintain current information regarding their academic program, as well as all advisement materials provided by their advisor.
+When meeting with an advisor, a review of the academic program requirements and a discussion about academic progress toward the student’s degree will occur, along with course selection for the upcoming semester.
+It is the student’s responsibility to know their academic program, and highly recommended to retain all advisement materials provided by their academic advisor.

-Generally advisors are not interrupted if they are meeting with other students or on the phone.
-If you call expecting to speak immediately with an advisor, it may be necessary to leave a message.
+Generally advisors are not interrupted if they are in an appointment or on the phone.
+If you call expecting to speak with an advisor immediately, it may be necessary to leave a message.
 We attempt to return all phone calls in a relatively prompt fashion, as time and resources permit.